CORNELL – MEASURE OF AMERICA

 - some experience using data to make arguments;

-- some statistical training helpful but not necessary;
+- some statistical training is helpful but not necessary;

-- experience with design software a nice bonus, but not at all a requirement.
+- experience with design software is a nice bonus, but not at all a requirement.

-Please note that this internship is unpaid with a small per diem and stipend for travel.
-Cornell has many opportunities to gain additional funding through various student grant programs—contact the Center for the Study of Inequality for more information.
+Please note that this internship is unpaid with a small ($1,500) per diem and stipend for travel.
+Cornell has many opportunities to gain additional funding through various student grant programs, including the Student Assembly Summer Experience Grant.
+Please feel free to contact the Center for the Study of Inequality for more information.

-Please send a letter of interest, a resume (please list GPA and relevant courses), and one writing sample (maximum 5 pages) in one document to: firstname.lastname@example.org.
-Please include “MOA Intern” in the subject field.
+Please send a letter of interest, a resume (please list GPA and relevant courses), and one writing sample (maximum 5 pages) as a single pdf to: firstname.lastname@example.org.
+Please include “MOA Intern Application 2019” in the subject field.
 Cornell’s Center for the Study of Inequality will screen applicants and direct finalists to SSRC for final selection.
-Note that due to the volume of applications, we are unable to respond individually to unsuccessful candidates.

 The Social Science Research Council Is An Equal Opportunity Employer.